JamieS56/Milestone-Project-2/README.md

 #### How to test:

 Click on rules and then close or back on the rules button.
-You will find that if the difficulty is showing it will dissapear when rules is clicked and vice versa.
+You will find that if the difficulty is showing it will disappear when 'rules' is clicked and vice versa.

 ### Restart button